abhijeet-nair/ID5130-PSC/README.md

 ## Tutorial 2
 Numerical integration with Trapezoidal and Simpson's Rule.
 Used OpenMP to parallelize the calculations.
 Used manual work-splitting and parallel for.

+## Tutorial 3
+Experimentation with *reduction* clause in OpenMP with subtraction and division.
+Implemented *Odd-Even Transposition Sort* with parallelized inner loops.
+Tested the behaviour of *private*, *firstprivate* and *threadprivate* variable clauses.